Pineapple-Eng/Pineapple-Xcode/README.md

 - [ ] Find Potential Bugs in Selected Code
 - [ ] Fully Support Swift, SwiftUI, Obj-C, Obj-C++, C, C++

+## Contributing
+Any contributions you make will benefit everybody else and are greatly appreciated 🍍.

+Please try to create bug reports that are:

+Reproducible.
+Include steps to reproduce the problem.
+Specific.
+Include as much detail as possible: which version, what environment, etc.
+Unique.
+Do not duplicate existing opened issues.
+Scoped to a Single Bug.
+One bug per report.
+Please adhere to this project's code of conduct.

 ## License
 This project is licensed under the AGPL-3.0 license.

 See [LICENSE](LICENSE) for more information.

+## Acknowledgements
+Thanks for [dec0dOS](https://github.com/dec0dOS/amazing-github-template) for the README template.

 ## Copyright
 The Pineapple logo, and Dhamova logo are a registered trademark of Dhamova Innovations Inc.